psyjulga/psyjulga/README.md

 ### Hi there 👋

-I've just finished Masterschool's Web Development Bootcamp and am looking forward \n to starting my first position as a developer at adesso insurance solutions ❤💃
+I've just finished Masterschool's Web Development Bootcamp and am looking forward\
+to starting my first position as a developer at adesso insurance solutions ❤💃

 <!--